HCC Programs & Activities

 Volunteer Income Tax Assistance Program (VITA)

 Our thanks to the volunteers who worked to make this service available.
-We plan to offer VITA again in 2019 (for tax year 2018).
-At that time, we will be seeking volunteers.
 Information about how the program works is below.

 Two Types of Volunteers are Needed